Community Profile: Palm Springs

 81.9% of households in the city of Palm Springs are living in the same housing unit as they were one year ago, slightly below average for the county's stability rate of 85.7%.

-59% of households are homeowners, slightly above the average for the state of California, but below the Riverside County and national averages.
+59% of households were homeowners as of 2016 estimates, above the average for the state of California, but below the Coachella Valley and national averages.

-Select a community to the right of the graph to see how home-ownership rates compare to the city of Palm Springs.
+Select a community to the right of the graph to see how home-ownership rates compare to the city of Palm Springs over time.

 4.3% of the households in the city of Palm Springs are non-English speaking households.
-This is relatively low compared to the average across other Coachella Valley places where 10.7% of households are non-English speaking.
+This is relatively low compared to the average across other Coachella Valley places where 11% of households don't speak English.

-There are 245 healthcare institutions in the city of Palm Springs, well above the number of institutions in other cities, such as the city of Coachella (32).
+There are 245 healthcare institutions in the city of Palm Springs, well above the number of institutions in other cities, such as Desert Hot Springs (45) and Indian Wells (26).

-Select a community to the right of the map, or hover over the map to see how the number of healthcare institutions vary by community.
+Select a community to the right of the map, or hover over the map to see how the number of healthcare institutions varies by community.

 The city of Palm Springs has 12 financial institutions, a relatively high number compared to many other communities in the Coachella Valley.

-Select a community to the right of the map, or hover over the map to see how the number of financial institutions vary by community.
+Select a community to the right of the map, or hover over the map to see how the number of financial institutions varies by community.

-Sources Notes: All data in this community profile come from the 2016 5-year estimates of the American Community Survey with the exception of Healthcare Institutions and Financial Institutions which come from the 2018 Reference USA Business Database, (2) Grocery Store Access which comes from the United States Department of Agriculture in 2015, (3) Housing Choice Vouchers which come from the U.S. Department of Housing and Urban Development in 2017, and (4) Affordable Housing Units that were compiled from multiple sources in 2018.
+Sources Notes: All data in this community profile come from the 2016 5-year estimates of the American Community Survey with the following exceptions: (1) Healthcare Institutions and Financial Institutions which come from the 2018 Reference USA Business Database, (2) Grocery Store Access which comes from the United States Department of Agriculture in 2015, (3) Housing Choice Vouchers which come from the U.S. Department of Housing and Urban Development in 2017, and (4) Affordable Housing Units that were compiled from multiple sources in 2018.